devonfw-tutorials/katacoda-scenarios-dev/74_Cobigen-setup_cobigen-setup/step6.md

-Now in the next step we will see how to integrate CobiGen in eclipse.
-====

 In this step we will learn about how we can integrate CobiGen in eclipse.
 # Installation
 Remark: CobiGen is preinstalled in the devonfw/devon-ide.